As an Amazon Associate I earn from qualifying purchases.

 So instead of asking what clothing brands you should be selling, start thinking instead, “What are the best items to sell on eBay?”

 You’ve probably heard that the market is saturated, everyone’s sales are down, and eBay is dead.
 Not true.
 What is true, is that things are more competitive now and the things that worked a couple of years ago, no longer work.
 However, this is no different than any other business.
 Times and markets change and those who adapt, survive.
 Even with the level of saturation the market has, I can walk into a thrift store right now and find 100 things that are profitable within the space of an hour or two.
 The problem is, “profitable” means very different things to different people.
 Some people are content buying clothing items for $4 and selling them for $10.
 Personally, I would not even consider something with such a poor profit margin.
 Big sales require the same amount of time to source and list as small sales.
-So the real method of figuring out what to sell on eBay is to find that special balance between:
+So the real trick to figuring out the best items to sell on eBay is to find that special balance between:

 - How much something costs